 Despite the appeal of the clinical assessor role, the position is not for everyone.
 This is an opportunity that is focused more on assessments and is unlikely to appeal to those who are strongly committed to delivering hands-on care on a daily basis.

-The starting salary for clinical assessor is £32,000, although this can increase depending on performance.
+The starting salary for a PIP assessor is £33,000 to £35,000 depending on location, although it can increase depending on performance.
 The role can also come with a number of benefits, including fully subsidised training, company pension and childcare vouchers.

 As the role involves interviewing claimants, it is vital that you are able to demonstrate confident interpersonal skills and the ability to communicate in a strong and succinct manner, both orally and in written form.
 You must be able to deliver a high level of service and show empathy and respect for all patients and fellow staff members.